edHelper.com

 1 Mexico has not always been a free country.
 It had to fight to get its freedom like the United States did.
 Today, Mexico celebrates its independence.

 2 Spain ruled Mexico for many years.
-This started when Columbus discovered the new land.
+This started when Columbus discovered the new land and claimed it for Spain.
 Spain was excited about this land.
 They sent men over to look for gold and silver.

 For the complete story with questions: click here for printable